wanggrun/SYSU-30k/README.md

 The Dataset, code, and pretrained model of "Weakly Supervised Person Re-ID: Differentiable Graphical Learning and A New Benchmark" https://arxiv.org/abs/1904.03845.

+The source code of our weakly supervised re-ID is originally written by [Guangcong Wang](https://wanggcong.github.io) who has rich experiences in re-ID, and is partially revised by [Guangrun Wang](https://wanggrun.github.io/).

 ## Statistic of the dataset

  SYSU-30k contains 30k categories of persons, which is about 20 times large rthan CUHK03 (1.3k categories)and Market1501 (1.5k categories), and 30 times larger than ImageNet (1k categories).
 SYSU-30k contains 29,606,918 images.
 Moreover, SYSU-30k provides not only a large platform for the weakly supervised ReID problem but also a more challenging test set that is consistent with the realistic setting for standard evaluation.
 Figure 1 shows some samples from the SYSU-30k dataset.